LakshmiRadhakrishnan09/Design-and-Architecture/README.md

 Service-oriented architecture composed of loosely coupled elements that have bounded contexts. \
 Consists of multiple services(Order processing, Shipping...).
 Each one is a microservice.Each service has a well-defined boundary in the form of an RPC or message driven API. \
-Each service has its own database -  polyglot persistence architecture.
+Each service has its own database -  polyglot persistence architecture. \
+Smaller unit of work that can be scaled independently. \
+Microservice and Cloud-Native are two different things. \

 Drawbacks:
 * inter-process communication : need to handle partial failures.